 Astronomy Graduate Student

-My latest project was centered on the interaction between the Large Magellanic Cloud (LMC) and our own Milky Way (MW) galaxy.
+My Master's project was centered on the interaction between the Large Magellanic Cloud (LMC) and our own Milky Way (MW) galaxy.
 The LMC is the MW's largest satellite galaxy, and it has recently (cosmologically speaking) reached its first pericenter passage about 60 million years ago.
 As the LMC falls through the MW's dark matter halo, its gravity attracts the MW's dark matter to it, forming an overdense region in the MW's halo which traces the path of the LMC's orbit.
 This gravitational "wake" pulls back on the LMC and slows it down in a process called dynamical friction.

 The nature of dark matter remains one of the most pressing mysteries in astronomy.
 The LMC's wake is a promising observable for distinguishing between competing dark matter models, as the strength and morphology of the wake depends on the microphysics of the dark matter particle.
 In the project, I created a suite of windtunnel-style simulations studying the formation of the wake in cold (CDM) vs. fuzzy (FDM) dark matter.
 While the CDM and FDM wakes are similar in size, the fuzzy dark matter wake is dynamically colder than the cold dark matter wake.
 Furthermore, we found that the dark matter wake's gravity strenghtens the formation of a wake in the Milky Way's stellar halo, providing an observable signature of the dark matter wake.
 The stellar wake is also slightly hotter in an FDM universe compared to a CDM universe, offering a plausible avenue for distinguishing CDM from FDM.
 Read more here.